 When you’re day dreaming of that piece of cheese and doughy white bread roll, visualise yourself as an energised, glowing, healthy, happy, positive person with no aches and pains, no allergies and intolerances, no emergency trips to the bathroom.
-Picture yourself with improved skin, at your ideal body weight.
+Picture yourself with improved skin, at your ideal body weight and feeling energized and healthy.
 It really is worth the sacrifice.
 You can do it!!!

 Find your Tribe